School education: a quick guide to key internet links

 This Quick Guide provides links to:

-Policy and administrative framework for school education
+Policy and administrative framework

 - The Australian Curriculum, Assessment and Reporting Authority (ACARA) is responsible for the development of the national curriculum, the National Assessment Program and national data collection and reporting.